-The phrase pay-to-play gets around.
-It's employed in reference to fields as varied as sport, business, engineering, and even online gaming.
-Pay-to-play's most famous cultural touchpoint, however, may be the payola scandals of yore, with music executives literally paying disc jockeys to play certain records.
+The phrase “pay-to-play” gets around.
+It appears in fields as varied as sports, business, engineering, and even online gaming.
+Pay-to-play's most famous cultural touchpoint may be the Payola scandals of yore, with music executives literally paying disc jockeys to play certain records.
 However the phrase is used, the implications are never good, which brings us to pay-to-play employed in reference to finance.

-The Securities and Exchange Commission issued a rule in 2010 to address the issue of individuals or firms contributing money to candidates or office holders in the hopes of being awarded advisory business for public pension plans and other government investment accounts.
+The Securities and Exchange Commission (SEC) issued a rule in 2010 to address the problem of individuals or firms contributing money to candidates or office holders in the hopes of being awarded advisory business for public pension plans and other government investment accounts.

-The SEC saw this as a threat as far back as the 1930's, commissioning a study of investment trusts and investment companies in the wake of the 1929 stock market crash.
-The report generated from the study eventually impelled Congress to pass the Investment Advisers Act of 1940, which included the language: "It is hereby found that investment advisers are of national concern ..."
+The SEC saw this as a threat as far back as the 1930s, commissioning a study of investment trusts and investment companies in the wake of the 1929 stock market crash.
+The report generated from the study eventually compelled Congress to pass the Investment Advisers Act of 1940, which included the language: "It is hereby found that investment advisers are of national concern ..."